-By way of an example, in a kitchen, a classic way to incorporate metals such as bronze is with tap fittings, sockets and switches and lighting.
+By way of an example, in a kitchen, a classic way to incorporate metals such as bronze is with tap fittings, sockets and switches, and lighting.
 Bronze downlights add a subtle touch of class without being overbearing.

 Bronze can be combined efficiently with a number of different colours.
-Generally speaking, bronze is a perfect match for white and ivory, this is known as a classic combination for weddings.
+Generally speaking, it is a perfect match for white and ivory, this is known as a classic combination for weddings.
 Whilst neutrals pair the best with this eye catching metal, it's definitely not one to shy away from if you're looking to incorporate darker colours into your home.

 What Colours Go Well With Bronze?